 - ROA and ROE also have fallen consistently over the past few years and stand at single digits as of now – this is a major concern

-- ROCE/RONW has averaged 10% and is improving since past 5 years
+- ROCE/RONW has averaged 10% and is improving since the past 5 years

 - Asset turn is steady at 1.5x along with Inventory turn at 27x

 - Decent interest coverage, debt to equity ratios (2x and 0.78x respectively) however current ratio averages 1 over the 9 year period.
-D/E has been falling since 3 years
+D/E has been falling for 3 years

 - Sales have grown by a CAGR of 9-10% over the past 7 years, total cash flow from core ops stands at 150cr+ over a period of 10 years, whereas PAT stands @ 23cr, PBT stands @ 38cr.
 The cumulative depreciation given over the same period is 115cr which is 73% of the companies operating profit